 shannon — What is it?

-Shannon Lite is an autonomous, white-box AI pentester for web applications and APIs, analyzing source code to identify and exploit vulnerabilities before they reach production.
+Shannon Lite is an autonomous, white-box AI pentester for web applications and APIs, analyzing source code and executing real exploits to identify and prove vulnerabilities.

 Source: Description per README View on GitHub →